vitessio/website/content/en/docs/23.0/reference/vtctldclient-transition/overview.md

 ### Enabling the new service

-In order to enable the new service interface, add `grpc-vtctld` to the list of services in the `--service_map` flag provided to `vtctld`.
+In order to enable the new service interface, add `grpc-vtctld` to the list of services in the `--service-map` flag provided to `vtctld`.
-Both the new and old interfaces may be run from the same `vtctld` instance, so during transition, most users will set `--service_map="grpc-vtctl,grpc-vtctld"`.
+Both the new and old interfaces may be run from the same `vtctld` instance, so during transition, most users will set `--service-map="grpc-vtctl,grpc-vtctld"`.

 ### Transitioning clients